ChandlerSwift/drcyl/intro.md

 `down`, `hard_drop` (equivalent to sending `down` until the pill gets as far as it can go, but in fewer moves), `rotate_cw`, and `rotate_ccw`.

+Moving left or right, or attempting to rotate when no rotation is possible, doesn't have any effect.
+However, you have a limited number of turns to score points, so try to avoid wasting them on moves that don't do anything!

+Like in the original game, even when the pill is zero spaces away from (that is, touching) a pill or virus below, it can still slide around on it.
+To place the piece, move `down` (or `hard_drop`) one additional time.

+To accomodate a turn-based format, the pills do not drop on their own.
+You have full control over the speed they descend; however, you want to get points as quickly as possible, so don't hesitate for too many turns!

+When you place a piece, you may destroy some pills.
+If you get a combo, or if pills need to fall, this may take a few turns to settle out, but will be worth additional points.

 ## Sensors

 Robot can access three types of information: variables, distance sensors, and configurable point sensors.